 There were garments – branded men’s shirts, carpets, home linen, and handbags.
 Handmade paper products, and stationery items among many things.
 Their website tells that the initiative has ISO quality certification.
 Must say it is being run professionally and that shows in the products and the store setup.
 I am sure the products would be available online soon enough though, their website mentions no contact e-mail.

 Books by Inmates

 There were books written by the inmates.
 A 4 volume set of Mahabharata, I was told was written by a Chennai jail inmate.
 A collection of poignant poems by women prisoners.
 Complete with illustrations called ‘Tinka Tinka Tihar’ makes you think about the fate of these women.
 Some of them may be more a victim of circumstances than their own doings.

 A lot of these items meant that there are small manufacturing facilities inside the Jail.
 I really wanted to visit the premises and see this initiative live.
 After all Bollywood films have told us that the only things that prisoners do are break stones.
 And fight amongst them.
 A trip to the Tihar Jail initiative would have broken that perceptive stereotype.
 Maybe also provided a first-hand look at the people behind those tall walls who were born pretty much a part of our society.
 And may never get integrated the same way again.

 I tried my best to convince the officials there to let me go inside.
 But they gave me a long list of procedures that I need to follow for the same.
-Including many approvals and it was not possible to do that in a 3-day visit to the city.
+Including many approvals and it was not possible to do that on a 3-day visit to the city.
 I was just thinking if tourism can open a window for interaction between the worlds divided by the big walls.
-It may be a little ahead of the time idea but is definitely worth exploring.
+It may be a little ahead-of-the-time idea but is definitely worth exploring.